moxystudio/react-page-swapper/README.md

 getNodeKeyFromPathname(1, '/blog/[id]') // /blog/[id]
 ```

 > ⚠️ Specifying the `pathname` is a must when using certain frameworks.
-One example is Next.js, where you should use `router.asPath`, otherwise `react-page-swapper` will beging swapping to soon, causing a swap to the same `node`.
+One example is Next.js, where you must use `router.asPath`, otherwise `<PageSwapper />` will begin swapping to soon, causing a swap to the same `node`.

 ### isHistoryEntryFromPopState()